 The maximum $2,500 credit is based on $4,000 in qualifying expenses.
 Your credit will be less if you had less than $4,000 in expenses.
 For example, it would be $2,375 if you spent $3,500 on qualifying expenses, assuming your MAGI falls below the income phase-out limits.

 Qualifying for the American Opportunity Credit

-Taxpayers who aren't subject to the phase-out can claim the American Opportunity Credit for themselves or their dependents if the student is enrolled at least half-time in a college, university or other accredited post-secondary educational institution.
-Anyone who has been convicted of a felony drug offense is not eligible, however.
+Taxpayers can claim the AOTC for themselves or for their dependents if the student is enrolled at least half-time in a college, university, or other accredited post-secondary educational institution.
+The student must be pursuing a degree or an education credential.
+Anyone who has been convicted of a felony drug offense is not eligible.

-It's Available for the First Four Years of Post-Secondary Education
+It's Only Available for the First Four Years

-The American Opportunity Credit is available for the first four years of a student's post-secondary education—the years of education after high school.
-Students who have already completed four years of college education or those for whom you have already claimed the American Opportunity credit four times on previously filed tax returns are not eligible.
+The American Opportunity Credit is available for the first four years of a student's post-secondary education—the years of education immediately after high school.
+Students who have already completed four years of college education, or those for whom you have already claimed the AOTC four times on previously filed tax returns, aren't eligible.

-Room and board is not covered, nor are expenses you might pay for with tax-free education assistance.
-You can't count the same expense twice for more than one credit or deduction.
+Room and board aren't covered, nor are expenses you might pay with tax-free education assistance.
+You can't count the same expense twice for more than one educational tax credit or deduction.

-The Lifetime Learning credit is available for any post-secondary education, including graduate school or undergraduate education beyond four years.
-You can claim it for any course load—the student does not have to be enrolled at least half-time.
-But it's not refundable—you won't receive any cash back after it erases your tax liability.
-Because it's semi-refundable, the American Opportunity credit can help offset the alternative minimum tax and the self-employment tax.
-The American Opportunity credit also features an expanded definition of qualifying expenses to include supplies and course materials, whereas the Lifetime Learning credit is limited just to tuition.
+The lifetime learning credit (LLC) is available for any post-secondary education, including graduate school or undergraduate education beyond four years.
+You can claim it for any course load—the student doesn't have to be enrolled at least half-time.
+But you won't receive any cash back after it erases your tax liability, because it's not refundable, and you can't include any costs other than tuition.